Edward Morley (politician)

 Edward Morley (7 February 1873 – 5 June 1929) was an Australian politician.

-He was born in Malmsbury, Victoria to quarryman George Morley and Mary Cahill.
-He was a storekeeper at Sorrento and then Numurkah before becoming an estate agent in Temora (New South Wales) and Melbourne.
-Around 1896 he married Maggie Emmerson, with whom he had a son.
+Morley was born in Malmsbury, Victoria to quarryman George Morley and Mary Cahill.
+He was a storekeeper at Sorrento then a publican at Numurkah before becoming an estate agent/auctioneer in Melbourne with an affiliate office in Temora NSW.
+Around 1896 he married Maggie Emmerson, with whom he had a son (Reginald).
 During World War I he was a captain in the Australian Imperial Force, and was wounded and invalided home.
-In 1920 he was elected to the Victorian Legislative Assembly for Barwon as an independent Nationalist, but he was an official Nationalist from 1921.
-He was Assistant Minister of Public Works from 1928 until his death in Brighton in 1929.